-Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to facilitate development of Accessory Dwelling Units (ADUs) by maintaining standards that are consistent with State law.
-This includes allowing ADUs in all zoning districts where single-family and multifamily residential dwellings are allowed.
+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to facilitate development of Accessory Dwelling Units (ADUs) by maintaining standards that are consistent with State law.
+This includes allowing ADUs in all zoning districts where single-family and multifamily residential dwellings are allowed and creating a resource center on the City's website that connects community members to materials and programs like the CalHFA ADU grant program.
 By 2024, then every two years as needed to comply with current state law.
-Community Development Department - Planning Division General Fund 325 ADUs during the 6th Cycle Projection Period

-Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: В) Monitor ADU construction and affordability levels to determine whether the rate is on track to meet target numbers anticipated in this Housing Element.
+Community Development Department - Planning Division General Fund 325 ADUs during the 6th Cycle Projection Period; encouraging at least half of these to be in neighborhoods dominated by singlefamily development to promote housing mobility opportunities. В) Monitor ADU construction and affordability levels to determine whether the rate is on track to meet target numbers anticipated in this Housing Element.
 Implement additional actions if targets are not met.
-Starting in January 2025, then every two years thereafter Community Development Department - Planning Division General Fund 58 ADU building permits between June 30 th , 2022, and the end of 2024 C) Continue to allow mobile and manufactured homes that meet State and City codes, as well as the City's design review requirements, in all residential districts.
-Ongoing Community Development Department - Planning Division General Fund 40 new mobile or manufactured homes over the next 8 years D) Establish standards for smaller unit types, such as tiny homes and single room occupancies.
-By 2025 Community Development Department - Planning Division General Fund 20 small unit types over the next 8 years E) Establish standards consistent with Senate Bill 9 to allow ministerial two-unit residential developments and lot splits in single-family zones.
-By 2024 Community Development Department - Planning Division General Fund n/a F) Establish Objective Design Standards to facilitate streamlined project permitting.
-By 2024 Community Development Department - Planning Division General Fund n/a G) Evaluate opportunities to remove barriers to residential development of small properties.
-By 2025 Community Development Department - Planning Division General Fund n/a
+Starting in January 2025, then every two years thereafter Community Development Department - Planning Division General Fund 58 ADU building permits between June 30 th , 2022, and the end of 2024, with at least 30 in predominantly single-family neighborhoods.
+C) Continue to allow mobile and manufactured homes that meet State and City codes, as well as the City's design review requirements, in all residential districts.
+Ongoing Community Development Department - Planning Division General Fund 40 new mobile or manufactured homes over the next 8 years, encouraging at least 15 in high resource areas.